Prag8855/aab/content/guides/moving-to-berlin.md

 **[How to find a job in Berlin ➞](/guides/find-a-job-in-berlin)**

-If you are not a EU or [[EEA]] citizen, you need a job offer to apply for a [residence permit](/glossary/Aufenthaltstitel).
+If you are not a [EU](/glossary/European%20Union) or [[EEA]] citizen, you usually need a job offer to apply for a [residence permit](/glossary/Aufenthaltstitel).
 If you are unemployed, it's harder to find an apartment.

-You don't need to speak German to work in Berlin, but it helps a lot.
-There are many [English-speaking jobs](/guides/english-speaking-jobs-berlin), but most jobs require German.
+You don't need to speak German to work in Berlin, but it really helps.
+There are [English-speaking jobs](/guides/english-speaking-jobs-berlin), but most jobs require German.

 ### Find a place to live